runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 LESSON-02-A as default.
 ```

-It's just a warning, and you can ignore it for now.
-Compilation succeeded.
+It's a warning highlighting a K convention of splitting the syntactic
+definitions from the actual implementation into different modules.
+In
+[Lesson 1.5](../05_modules/README.md) you will learn how to do it the proper
+way, as the examples will get bigger.
+For the smaller examples we work on
+now, we can just ignore it.

 `kompile` will also output a directory containing everything needed to execute
-programs and perform proofs using the definition given as input.
+programs and perform proofs using the K definition given as input.
 Check your working directory and you'll see directory `lesson-02-a-kompiled`
 has beed created inside.
 If you're curious, have a look at its contents and
 inspect the generated documentation.

+This directory not only contains all the basic tools produced by a K
+definition, e.g., parser, interpreter, or verifier, but also all sorts of
+files that can be used as input to execute these tools.
+More about K's parser
+will come in the next lesson, more on the other tools in due time.

-Next, save the following code in file `banana.color` in the same directory as
+Now, save the following code in file `banana.color` in the same directory as
 `lesson-02-a.k`:

 ```